nyanzoo/phylactery/docs/store?.md

 # KV Store:
 ## Lookup table
 The lookup table needs to be used as a way of matching key to metadata.
-The metadata is all the info required to find the data in the dequeue.
+The metadata is all the info required to find the data in the deque.

 Insert will add an entry to this table.
 Get will search for an entry in this table.